bnoordhuis/node-heapdump/README.md

     require('heapdump');

 The module does not export any properties.
-Now send the process a SIGUSR2
+Now send the node process a SIGUSR2
 signal:

-    $ pkill -USR2 node
+    $ kill -USR2 <pid>

 A heapdump-xxxx.xxxx.heapsnapshot is written to the application's current directory.